-Several minor coding changes were made since the initial release to fix bugs in relation to the different input options for SFR2 (Niswonger and Prudic, 2005).
+Several minor coding changes were made since the initial release to fix bugs in relation to the different input options forSFR2 (Niswonger and Prudic, 2005).
 These fixes to SFR2 resulted from inconsistencies in the original data input by stream segments in the SFR1 documentation (Prudic and others, 2004) and the new data input option by stream reaches in the instructions published by Niswonger and Prudic (2005).
 The SFR2 documentation report has been revised to better explain the different options available in SFR2.
 The latest version of the SFR2 documentation report is version 1.10 and is available in PDF form at the persistent URL http://pubs.water.usgs.gov/tm6A13/.
-Corrections to the original printed document are listed in file tma6a13\SFR2revision\history.pdf included in the document (doc) directory distributed with MODFLOW.
+Corrections to the original printed document are listed in the tma6a13\SFR2revision\history.pdf file included in document (doc) directory of MODFLOW-2000 version 1.17.